Chun5/works/index.rst

   development process is made up of specific phases in which each participating team finishes its work and hands it to the next team.
 The problem with this process is that downstream teams have very little chance to change anything that happened upstream.
 Furthermore, because documentation is developed close to the end of the cycle, documentation often tries to describe a poor design that can no longer be changed.
 Too often, technical writers who work in a waterfall development process must write comprehensive documentation that needs to atone for unwieldy design.

-  More and more development teams are using an agile development process, which depends on cross-functional teams working together throughout an iterative development cycle.
-Although members of these cross-functional teams all bring their own skills to the team from their unique disciplines, they are much more likely to look at and contribute to each others' deliverables so that products are a full team effort.
-Agile development, as the name implies, lends itself to making quick changes to product design when necessary.

-  When you DQTI, you are responsible for:
-  1. Knowing the user stories (the goals users need to accomplish by using the product)
-  2. Being the users' advocate, ensuring that the product employs the necessary programmatic assistance and embedded assistance
-  3. Owning the words, whether they are in labels in the UI, error messages, or topics that are separate from the product

 Redefining quality technical information